s29papi/STV/README.md

 Idea by @Klemen, used in the Encode Polygon Hackathon<br>

-STV Factory address: 0xe32435E76fC9A242a351591fFC28b66e3A386335<br>
+STV Factory address: 0xe32435E76fC9A242a351591fFC28b66e3A386335<br> STV Factory Tests: test/voteMumbai.js && test/stvFactoryMumbai.js<br>
+Instruction to run all test files are present in the files.

 ## What is Single Transferable Vote ?